kelseyhightower/event-gateway-on-kubernetes/README.md

 # Serverless Event Gateway on Kubernetes

-This guide will walk you through provisioning a single node [Event Gateway](https://github.com/serverless/event-gateway) cluster on Kubernetes.
-The goal of this guide is to introduce you to the Event Gateway and get a feel for how it works.
+This guide will walk you through provisioning a multi-node [Event Gateway](https://github.com/serverless/event-gateway) cluster on Kubernetes.
+The goal of this guide is to introduce you to the Event Gateway and get a feel for the role it plays in a Serverless Architecture.

 ## Tutorial

-This tutorial assumes you have access to a Kubernetes 1.9.0+ cluster and [Google Cloud Functions](https://cloud.google.com/functions).
+This tutorial assumes you have access to a Kubernetes 1.9.6+ cluster and [Google Cloud Functions](https://cloud.google.com/functions)*.

 ```
 gcloud container clusters create event-gateway \